nisharamanna555/ML_Wine_Prediction/README.md

 # ML_Wine_Prediction
-This project uses three different machine learning algorithms to predict whether wine is good or bad.
-Pandas and sklearn are utilized extensively.
+This project uses three different machine learning algorithms to analyze the data set https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009.
+This dataset includes 11 feature variables to predict the quality of a given red wine.
+However, due to imbalance in the dataset, this project predicts if the wine is good (wine quality > 5.5) or bad (wine quality < 5.5).
+Pandas and sklearn are utilized extensively in this project.

+The three different machine learning algorithms used in this project are support vector machines, logistic regression, and neural networks.
+Each algorithm was run on the data multiple times using different parameters.
+Information about the accuracies of each algorithm when run with different parameters was saved to a csv file.
+The optimal combination of parameters for each algorithm was determined based on the test accuracy produced, and a confusion matrix was constructed for the best algorithm.